Grieving mother not told nature of misconduct in probe of baby's death: lawyer | CBC News

 The woman wonders, too, if this disciplinary investigation will prolong what has already been an excruciating wait until police are able to close the file on her baby's death.

-Durant says her client is considering what her legal rights and remedies are in the case.
+Durant said her client is considering what her legal rights and remedies are in the case.

 To date, no disciplinary charges have been laid against Grus.